 Transitioning the Application from Server to Serverless with AWS

 Using AWS as an example, we will substitute the above architecture with the serverless one.

 Figure 2.1 is massively simplified into the below diagram (Figure 3.1) in the AWS ecosystem.

 Here we have substituted the DB Layer with service provided by Dynamo DB (NoSQL DB).
 You can also use any RDBMS DB.
-This Databases is not deployed using any server…they are used as services.
+This database is not deployed using any server…they are used as services.

-Now you can create a Lambda function which will have the rule for your CRUD operations.
+Now you can create a Lambda function that will have the rule for your CRUD operations.
 The APIs created by the Lambda functions will then be exposed as a service by the Amazon “API Gateway.”

-This service is then called by the code in the presentation layer to show the required data to the end user.
+This service is then called by the code in the presentation layer to show the required data to the end-user.
 The code in the presentation layer is kept in the S3 Bucket (this can be thought to be like a bucket where you can store data just like Google Drive).

 This brings the application to life without a server and exposes its data as a service.